RedPRL/cooltt/README.md

 ## building

-funtt has been built with OCaml 4.06.1 and 4.07.1 with [opam 2.0](https://opam.ocaml.org/).
-Once these dependencies are installed funtt can be built with the following set of commands.
+cooltt has been built with OCaml 4.06.1 and 4.07.1 with [opam 2.0](https://opam.ocaml.org/).
+Once these dependencies are installed cooltt can be built with the following set of commands.

 ```
 $ opam update
-$ opam pin add -y funtt .               # first time
+$ opam pin add -y cooltt .               # first time
 $ opam upgrade                          # after packages change
 ```

-After this, the executable `funtt` should be available.
+After this, the executable `cooltt` should be available.
 The makefile can be used to rebuild the package for small tests.
-Locally, funtt is built with [dune](https://dune.build), running the above commands will also install dune.
+Locally, cooltt is built with [dune](https://dune.build), running the above commands will also install dune.
 Once dune is available the executable can be locally changed and run with the following:

 ```
-$ dune exec ./src/bin/main.exe          # from the `funtt` top-level directory
+$ dune exec ./src/bin/main.exe          # from the `cooltt` top-level directory
 ```

 ## syntax